fri-datascience/course_ids/docs/04-Basic_data_summarization.md

 # Basic data summarization

-Data summarization, numerical or visual, is a key skill in data analysis as we use it to provide insights both to others and to ourselves.
+Data summarization - the art of conveying the same information in less time/space or conveying more information in the same amount of time/space.
+Data summarization is typically numerical or visual (or combined) and is a key skill in data analysis as we use it to provide insights both to others and to ourselves.
 Data summarization is also an important component of exploratory data analysis.
 In this chapter we will focus on the basic techniques for univariate and bivariate data.
 Other, more advanced data summarization techniques will be covered in a later chapter.

 We will be using R and ggplot2, but the contents of this chapter are meant to be tool-agnostic.
 Readers should use the programming language and tools that they are most comfortable with.
 However, do not sacrifice expresiveness or profesionallism for the sake of convenience - if your current toolbox limits you in any way, learn new tools!